e-oj/Magic-Grid/README.md

 let magicGrid = new MagicGrid({
   container: "#container", // Required.
 Class or id of the container.
   static: "false", // Required for static content.
 Default: false.
   items: 30, // Required for dynamic content.
-Number of items in the container.
+Initial number of items in the container.
   gutter: 30, // Optional.
 Space between items.
 Default: 25(px)
   maxColumns: 5, // Maximum number of colums.
 Default: Infinite
   useMin: true, // Append next element to the shortest column.
 Default: false.
   animate: true, // Animate item positioning.
 Default: false.
 });
 ```

+---

 #### .listen()
 Positions the items and listens for changes to the window size.
 All items are repositioned whenever the window is resized.